HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ## Browser support

-A perenial problem with the web platform is how to introduce new features and extend the platform.
+A perennial problem with the web platform is how to introduce new features and extend the platform.
 CSS has seen us moving from vendor prefixes to feature queries as a better way of introducing change so we wanted to look at how those two techniques were being used.

 ### Vendor prefixes